microsoft/vscode-docs/docs/python/python-tutorial.md

 Install [Python from python.org](https://www.python.org/downloads/).
 You can typically use the **Download Python** button that appears first on the page to download the latest version.

 >**Note**: If you don't have admin access, an additional option for installing Python on Windows is to use the Microsoft Store.
-The Microsoft Store provides installs of [Python 3.7](https://www.microsoft.com/p/python-37/9nj46sx7x90p), [Python 3.8](https://www.microsoft.com/p/python-38/9mssztt1n39l), [Python 3.9](https://www.microsoft.com/p/python-39/9p7qfqmjrfp7), and [Python 3.10](https://www.microsoft.com/p/python-310/9pjpw5ldxlz5).
+The Microsoft Store provides installs of [Python 3.7](https://www.microsoft.com/p/python-37/9nj46sx7x90p), [Python 3.8](https://www.microsoft.com/p/python-38/9mssztt1n39l), [Python 3.9](https://www.microsoft.com/p/python-39/9p7qfqmjrfp7), [Python 3.10](https://www.microsoft.com/p/python-310/9pjpw5ldxlz5), and [Python 3.11](https://apps.microsoft.com/store/detail/python-311/9NRWMJP3717K?hl=en-us&gl=us).

 For additional information about using Python on Windows, see [Using Python on Windows at Python.org](https://docs.python.org/3.9/using/windows.html)